-By estimation, it costs around 4.5% to 6.8% of the property selling price to cover for the whole transaction cost.
-It might cost even more if you are not educated on the transaction costs involved, as some players in the real estate take advantage of the naive buyers.
+By estimation, it costs around 4.5% to 6.8% of the property selling price to cover the whole transaction cost.
+It might cost even more if you are not educated on the transaction costs involved, as some players in real estate take advantage of naive buyers.
 The following will not only educate you on these costs but also help you create a budget that covers the whole process.

 - Lawyer fees

 In real estate, for any transaction to be complete a lawyer must be present.
 Lawyers in Kenya are governed by the Advocates Remuneration Order which controls the charging fees on any client.
-This law is designed to voice complaints if one is aggrieved by fees charged by a lawyer so you don’t have to feel helpless when dealing with alwayer.
+This law is designed to voice complaints if one is aggrieved by fees charged by a lawyer so you don’t have to feel helpless when dealing with a lawyer.

-Once a lawyer has done all his duties necessary for you to own a land, you will be then required to pay him.
-In Kenya, a buyer is advisable to budget for 1-2% of the purchase price for the property as the legal fees.
+Once a lawyer has done all his duties necessary for you to own land, you will be then required to pay him.
+In Kenya, a buyer is advised to budget for 1-2% of the purchase price for the property as the legal fees.
 The Advocates Remuneration Act states that the minimum amount payable to the lawyer is Ksh 35,000.

 - Real estate agent

-Working with a real estate agent like property commercial kenya comes with a lot of advantages.
+Working with a real estate agent like property commercial Kenya comes with a lot of advantages.
 However, you will have to set aside fees for the services provided when looking for the property and for the property negotiations.
-While other real estate agencies may charge totally unreasonable fees(high), commercial property kenya charges are reasonable,filled with integrity and honesty.
+While other real estate agencies may charge totally unreasonable fees(high), commercial property Kenya charges are reasonable, filled with integrity and honesty.

 Note that agency fees are not fixed since they are based on the value of the property and the services provided.

 Today, most buyers finance their property using credit.
 This means they are required to pay some translation fees to the lenders.
 When returning the borrowed capital, the buyers give back with interest and additional costs that may arise such as insurance and prepayments penalties